Credit Score for Home Loan : A Comprehensive Guide

 1. Check Your Credit Report Regularly

-Obtain a free copy of your credit report from major credit bureaus and review it for errors or inaccuracies.
-Dispute any discrepancies you find, as they can adversely impact your credit score.
+Get a free copy of your credit report from the big credit bureaus and check it for mistakes or errors.
+Correct any disparities you discover as they could lower your credit score.

 2. Pay Bills on Time